PMEAL/porespy-backend/README.md

 - Research how to section off models/serializers in django/python so they are not all concentrated in one file (Separation of Concerns).
 - Continue writing out PoreSpy's modules:
-    - generators (Currently Blobs and BundleOfTubes are completed but will branch to other modules as well)
+    - generators (Currently Blobs and BundleOfTubes are completed, but will continue with the remaining modules)
-    - filters (Currently LocalThickness is completed, but will continue with the remaining)
+    - filters (Currently LocalThickness is completed, but will continue with the remaining modules)
-    - metrics (Currently working on Pore Size Distribution...
-(March 16 2021))
+    - metrics (Currently PoreSizeDistribution is completed, but will continue with the remaining modules)
     - simulations
     - networks
     - visualization